jayson237/HolidayReservationApplication/README.md

 # HolidayReservationApplication
-A simple Jakarta EE (EJB) holiday reservation application built under IS2103 (Enterprise Systems Server-side Design and Development), taken in AY23/24
+In the context of IS2103 (Enterprise Systems Server-side Design and Development) during the AY23/24 academic year, a straightforward Jakarta EE (EJB) application for booking holidays